-The MSc Data Science will equip you with the skills and knowledge for the next generation of data storage and analysis.
+The MSc Data Science will equip you with the skills and knowledge for the next generation of data manipulation and analysis.

-There has been a recent upsurge in commercial interest in the new role of "data scientist".
-This MSc (which can be studied part time or full time) , will prepare you to become an data scientist, a person who excels at manipulating and analysing data, particularly large data sets that don't fit easily into tabular structures (so-called "Big Data").
+This MSc will prepare you to become a data scientist, a person who excels at manipulating and analysing data, particularly large data sets that don't fit easily into tabular structures (so-called "Big Data").

-The modules that comprise the course were written for this course and not constructed from pre-existing material, ensuring that all modules are relevant and tightly integrated.
-These modules can be taken either on a stand-alone basis or as a PGCert.
+All the modules for this course were written specifically for it and are not constructed from pre-existing material, ensuring that all modules are relevant and tightly integrated.
+These modules can also be taken either on a stand-alone basis or as a PGCert.

 Who should study this course?